rdalen/Boxify/docs/kicad-integration.md

 # 📥 Importing the STEP Model

 Import the STEP model into the Boxify Onshape document.
+If necessary, align the components that interface with the enclosure front to the same level in KiCad (before exporting) or manually in Onshape after importing

 The imported model is treated as the **Passenger** in the Boxify carrier/passenger architecture.